Learn How to Make Melted Crayon Art

 Before you start gluing, you should definitely arrange the crayons in the order you want to glue them on the canvas.
 It will make things easier and faster when you start gluing the crayons on.
 I did not use brown, black, or gray because they would dilute most of the brigher colors.
 You can choose any colors you want.

-If you are planning on making a silhouette on your crayon art, like the one seen to the right, you will need a piece of cardboard to cover the area you do not want to get crayon on.
+If you are planning on making a silhouette on your crayon art, like the one seen above, you will need a piece of cardboard to cover the area you do not want to get crayon on.
 I printed a picture, cut the silhouette out, and simply pasted it on the canvas with craft glue.
 I have also seen crayon art done with black painted silhouettes.
-The choice is yours and the effect will make your crayon art a personalized, unique work of art.
+The choice is yours, and the effect will make your crayon art a personalized, unique work of art.

 Use scotch tape to tape newspaper on the area you will be working on.
 Your canvas should be propped up against something to help the colors flow down easier.
 Make sure to cover everything within about 1–2 feet from canvas.